This article gives an overview of Thermal Vacuum Chambers (TVACs) on the global marketplace for space.

 In addition, here are some of the key performance criteria to consider when assessing TVAC testing options for your mission or service:

-• Chamber size – the chamber size and dimensions must fit the hardware and any additional equipment you wish to test.
+- Chamber size – the chamber size and dimensions must fit the hardware and any additional equipment you wish to test.
+Bear in mind that there are certain satellite parts, such as deployable antennas, solar arrays, or drag sails, that have both a packed and deployed volume.

 TVACs on the global market